MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     $ git commit README.md -m "Initial commit"
     ```

-2. Prepare oldRepoaA for merging
+2. Prepare oldRepoA for merging

     This step is optional.